 Autism Therapies and Solutions

 More often than not, sensory input challenges are mistaken for behavioral issues.
 Children with ASD perceive the world quite differently to many neurotypical people.
-They often struggle with proprioceptive difficulties, making them act challenging or hyperactive.
+According to an article published in The American Journal of Occupational Therapy, they often struggle with proprioceptive difficulties, making them act challenging or hyperactive.

 However, the opposite also applies.
-Lethargy and clumsiness are also signs to watch out for, possibly due to proprioception processing issues.
+Lethargy and social difficulties are also signs to watch out for, possibly due to proprioception processing issues.
 Understanding these signs will help you support your child throughout this sensory improvement journey.
-The most vital step is to be willing to remain open-minded and not mistake his/her struggles for tantrums.
+The most vital step is to be willing to remain open-minded and not mistake their struggles for tantrums.

-For practical purposes, we are going to divide all these signs into three different categories: perception, and praxis issues.
+For practical purposes, we are going to divide all these signs into two different categories: perception and praxis issues.

-Also known as sensory discrimination issues, they happen when the brain is unable to interpret or give meaning to sensory input.
+Also known as sensory discrimination issues, they happen when the brain cannot interpret or give meaning to sensory input.
 Some examples include: